Not already a member?

 Join our community and - Rate & review pubs - Upload pictures - Add events JOIN for free NOW

-Reviews of Pitcher and Piano (Average Rating: 5 of 10) see review guidelines
+Reviews of Pitcher & Piano (Average Rating: 5 of 10) see review guidelines

 Just a quick pint, then I'm off left this review about Pitcher and Piano

 Housed in quite a grand old building, meaning that the layout offers a bit of interest (completely unmatched by the rest of the 'offer', however...).
 Several seating areas at the main level that you enter up the front steps, and a larger seating area can be found downstairs (although usually roped off except during the busier evenings).
 Extended with a large conservatory at the back, supplemented by a rather pokey rear patio (mostly for the smokers, I guess, and not helped currently by being surrounded by builder's hoardings) and a much larger front patio that is only used in the better weather.
 However, decor-wise, it has all the character and charm you would expect from this particular chain.
 No real ale these days either, and still a limited choice from the keg founts, so I only re-visited since I had a voucher for a free bottle of Moretti.

 - rating: 5